Poor Protein Digestion: Causes, Symptoms & Support

 - Chew your food well and take your time eating.
 A meal should last at least 20 minutes.

 - Avoid large quantities of fluids before or during meals.

-- Ensure you’re consuming sodium in foods or add Himalayan salt to your meals.
+- Ensure you consume sodium in foods.
+Or, add Himalayan salt to your meals.
 (If you’re eating a whole foods diet, it’s healthy to add salt).